wp-plugins/simple-basic-contact-form/readme.txt

 3. Use the template tag to display the SBCF anywhere in your theme.
 4. Visit the SBCF Settings Page to configure your options and for more information.

+Usage: Visit the plugin's settings page for shortcodes, template tags, and more information.

 **Shortcode**

 	[simple_contact_form]